 9. Pumpkin Soup or Chili

 If you haven’t tried a velvety, creamy pumpkin soup for a fall meal, you’re missing out!
-Pumpkins are plentiful in the garden and market this time of year, making this soup a budget-friendly choice.
-This soup is easy to make, takes minimal prep, and is easy to keep warm until you’re ready to eat.
+Pumpkins are plentiful in the garden and market this time of year.
+This soup is a budget-friendly choice that’s also a great party food idea for a potluck.
+It’s easy to make, takes minimal prep, and is easy to keep warm until you’re ready to eat.

 You can also add pumpkin to chili, one of my favorite sneaky veggie-boosting tricks.